-Testing samples, obtaining and preparing all the evidence ready for a Court case can take many months; please ask the police about this.
+Testing samples, obtaining and preparing all the evidence ready for a Court case can take many months, even more than a year; please ask the police about this.

 The doctor/nurse and the police have a legal obligation (statutory duty) to make sure that children are safeguarded.
-In this situation, he/she must inform children's social care.
+In this situation, they must inform children's social care.
 Any contact social care make will be to ensure you and your children are safe, and to offer help, if needed; they know that most children are much happier, safer and better remaining with their parents.

-Produced by Dr Bernadette Butler and the Forensic Science Subcommittee (FSSC) on behalf of the Faculty of Forensic & Legal Medicine
+Produced by Dr Bernadette Butler and the Forensic Science Subcommittee (FSSC) on behalf of the Faculty of Forensic & Legal Medicine © Faculty of Forensic & Legal Medicine, Jan 2022 Review date: Jan 2025 Send any feedback and comments to forensic.medicine@fflm.ac.uk